 Temperatures not only ensure products don't spoil; they also prolong the shelf life.
 Even slight variations in degrees matter.
 For example, raising the temperature of bagged salad from 34 to 42 degrees Fahrenheit during a shipment makes bagged salad go bad five days faster even though the product will be delivered perfectly intact.

-Ensuring proper temperatures isn't just a best business practice, it is also a greater focus of the Food Safety Modernization Act (FSMA).
-The final FSMA rules surrounding the safe transportation of food were just released at the end of March, and Penske Logistics already had an internal team led by loss prevention associates in place.
+Ensuring proper temperatures isn't just a best business practice, it is also a focus of the Food Safety Modernization Act (FSMA).

-“We are building our game plan around compliance.
-We are making sure we have the right equipment, the right monitoring, and the right level of understanding with the shippers we serve around policy, procedure and process,” Moses said.
+"We take food safety and compliance seriously.
+We make sure we have the right equipment, the right monitoring, and the right level of understanding with the shippers we serve around policy, procedure and process," Moses said.

 Andy Moses is senior vice president of global products for Penske Logistics.
 Prior to this role, he was vice president of sales at Penske Truck Leasing.
 Moses has more than 25 years of experience in the transportation industry, serving in product and sales leadership positions with both Penske Truck Leasing and Rollins Truck Leasing.
 A Six Sigma Master Black Belt, Moses earned a bachelor's degree in accounting from Brooklyn College and a master's degree from Pennsylvania State University in leadership development.